iHani/mobile-flashcards/README.md

 This app was tested on IOS device only, styling for Android is WIP.

-The app store a record of each quiz taken in this format:
+The app stores a record of each quiz taken in this format:

 ```sh
 '5/15/2018': {